nuruddinriaz/after_install_ubuntu/README.md

 ## To install `npm`...
 `sudo apt-get install npm`

-# To install xampp in ubuntu...
+# To install xampp in Ubuntu...
 1. `Go to the directory where you saved .run file.`
 2. `sudo chmod +x xampp-linux-x64-7.2.0-0-installer.run`
 3. `sudo ./xampp-linux-x64-7.2.0-0-installer.run`

-## To run xampp in ubuntu...
+## To run xampp in Ubuntu...
 `sudo /opt/lampp/lampp start`

-## To create a mini-server...
+## To create a PHP mini-server...
 `php -S localhost:2018`
 `Here 2018 could be any 4 digit.`